Marcell Ozuna Preview, Player Props: Braves vs. Rockies

-The Atlanta Braves, including Marcell Ozuna (.488 on-base percentage in past 10 games, 149 points above season-long percentage), take on starting pitcher Peter Lambert and the Colorado Rockies at Coors Field, Tuesday at 8:40 PM ET.
+On Wednesday, Marcell Ozuna (batting .474 in his past 10 games) and the Atlanta Braves play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
+First pitch is at 8:40 PM ET.

-He had two hits (going 2-for-5 with a double and an RBI) in his most recent appearance against the Rockies.
+He racked up two hits (going 2-for-4 with a home run and two RBI) in his most recent game against the Rockies.

 Marcell Ozuna Game Info & Props vs. the Rockies